EXCLUSION | UFUG 1105 |

 ---|---|---|---|---|---|---|---|---|

-L01 (6050) | 16-JUN-2025 - 08-JUL-2025 TuWeThFr 09:00AM - 11:50AM | Rm 101, E4 | SUN, Xiaotong | 40 | 0 | 40 | 0 | > Add/Drop: 18 Jun 2025 |
+L01 (6050) | 16-JUN-2025 - 08-JUL-2025 TuWeThFr 09:00AM - 11:50AM | Rm 101, E4 | SUN, Xiaotong | 40 | 9 | 31 | 0 | > Add/Drop: 18 Jun 2025 "UFUG 2102 and UFUG 2103 are mutually exclusive.
+Please note that UFUG 2103 is a compulsory course for the AI and DSBD majors - taking UFUG 2102 may influence the further study progression of the AI major and DSBD major." |

-T01 (6051) | 16-JUN-2025 - 08-JUL-2025 TuWe 02:00PM - 03:50PM | Rm 101, E4 | SUN, Xiaotong | 40 | 0 | 40 | 0 |
+T01 (6051) | 16-JUN-2025 - 08-JUL-2025 TuWe 02:00PM - 03:50PM | Rm 101, E4 | SUN, Xiaotong | 40 | 9 | 31 | 0 |